Nicholas Owen (Jesuit): Life

 Nicholas Owen was born around 1562 in Oxford, England, into a devoutly Catholic family and grew up during the Penal Laws.
 His father, Walter Owen, was a carpenter and Nicholas was apprenticed as a joiner in February 1577, acquiring the skills that he would use to build hiding places.
 Two of his older brothers became priests.

 Owen served as a servant of Edmund Campion, who was arrested by priest hunters in 1581, and was himself arrested for protesting Campion's innocence.
 Upon his release, he entered the service of Henry Garnet, a Jesuit, around 1588.
 For the next 18 years, Owen built hiding places for Catholic priests in the homes of Catholic families.
-He frequently traveled from one house to another under the name of "Little John" and accepted only the necessities of life as payment before he started off for a new project.
+He frequently travelled from one house to another under the name of "Little John" and accepted only the necessities of life as payment before he started off for a new project.
 He also used the aliases "Little Michael", "Andrewes" and "Draper".
 During the daytime, he would work as a travelling carpenter to deflect suspicion.

 Owen was of very short stature, and suffered from a hernia, as well as a crippled leg from a horse falling on him.
-Nevertheless, his work often involved breaking through thick stonework, and to minimise the likelihood of betrayal, he often worked at night and always alone.
-Sometimes, he built an easily discovered outer hiding place, which concealed an inner hiding place.
+Sometimes, he built a more easily discovered outer hiding place, which concealed an inner hiding place.
 The location of the secret room was known to only himself and the owner of the house.
-Examples of his work survive at Sawston Hall in Cambridgeshire, Oxburgh Hall in Norfolk, Huddington Court in Worcestershire, and Coughton Court in Warwickshire.
-Harvington Hall in Worcestershire has seven "priest holes".
+One certain example of his work survives, at Broad Oaks Manor and it is extremely likely that Baddesley Clinton is the unidentified house in which seven priests hid in one of his hides during a search in 1591, as the hide and the house match the description perfectly.
+Probable examples of his work survive at Sawston Hall in Cambridgeshire, Oxburgh Hall in Norfolk, Huddington Court and Harvington Hall in Worcestershire.
+There is no reason to think the turret hide at Coughton Court in Warwickshire is Owen's work.
 Due to the ingenuity of his craftsmanship, some may still be undiscovered.